Shrimp and Asparagus Foil Packs are quick to make yet the are brimming with bright fresh flavor. And to think I was once a shrimp hater!

 The way the rich and tangy lemon butter sauce is the perfect compliment to shrimp, and the fresh asparagus too.

-Want to see how easy this salmon recipe is?
+Want to see how easy these shrimp foil packets are?
 Watch the video!

 How to Make Shrimp and Asparagus Foil Packs